 - Death of the worker due to hazardous work conditions or accident

-How Long Can a Person Stay on Workers Compensation?
+How Long Can a Worker Stay Covered Under Workers Compensation?

 The duration a worker can stay on workers compensation majorly depends on the type of claims a worker files for.
 It majorly depends on the classification of the disability done by the healthcare provider.